phoitack/NeuralNetsCollection/README.md

-# NeuralNet
+# Famous NeuralNet Collection
-Implementation of basic neuralnets
+This depository contains implementation of known neuralnets:

-net1 is a classification neuralnet which is implemented by numpy only.
+1. Moon classification neuralnet which is implemented by numpy only.
+2. MNIST by torch